jsjohn1951/minishell/README.md

 -> displays the prompt and receives user input from
 -> stdin
 ->
--> So far I've incorporated a simple split function
 -> and a simple parser that detects whether it's
 -> received the 'clear' or 'exit' commands
 -> 'Clear' uses the printf clear characters but